 - 1. How and when is the scorekeeper updated? - 2.
-What information is passed to the constructor for Projectiles, Aliens, etc.? - 3.
-How do you find the Alien appearing at a certain location on the canvas? - 4.
-How do the Invaders decide when to turn the Aliens around? - 5.
-What operations do the Invaders provide to help DefensiveProjectiles determine when they hit an Alien? - 6.
-Which class is responsible for determining that a Projectile has hit the ship and for ending the game?
+What information is passed to the constructor for Missiles, Segments, etc.? - 3.
+How do you find the mushroom appearing at a certain location on the canvas in the Field's two-dimensional array?
+(You will need to use this operation in several places.) - 4.
+How does a Segment decide when to turn around?
+What methods does the Field provide so that the segment can decide whether it is about to step into a mushroom? - 5.
+What operations do the Centipede and the Field provide to help Missiles determine when they hit and kill segments and mushrooms?